soyersoyer/fmp4streamer/README.md

 # Features
 A screen that displays an unaltered video stream that allows you to switch to full screen mode.

+# How It Works
+- This python script runs a [raspivid](https://www.raspberrypi.org/documentation/accessories/camera.html#raspivid-2) in the background, reads the h264 stream from it, adds some mp4 header and serves it via HTTP.
+- It's pretty lightweight.

 # Installation
 1. [Ensure the camera module is properly connected to the Raspberry Pi](https://projects.raspberrypi.org/en/projects/getting-started-with-picamera/2)
 1. [Ensure the operating system is up to date, and the camera interface is enabled](https://www.raspberrypi.org/documentation/configuration/camera.md)